 #4 Look Around, Not Straight Down

-Instead of keeping your eyes straight down the entire time, be sure to keep an eye on your surroundings.
+Instead of keeping your eyes straight down the entire time, keep an eye on your surroundings.
 This will help you to avoid any collisions with other snorkelers, as well as keep a safe distance from kayaks, outrigger canoes, and other boats in the area.
 This is also a great way to ensure you don’t get within close proximity to sharp rocks or shallow reef.

 #5 Know How to Clear Water from a Snorkel